- How do I find a good female driving instructor?

 What’s the difference between male and female driving instructors?

-You might, for example, prefer to learn with a female driving instructor if this keeps your nerves at bay, or if you feel more comfortable in a female’s company.
-Likewise, some learners specifically choose to take their driving lessons with a male driving instructor because they feel more comfortable in a man’s company.
+You might, for example, prefer to learn with a woman driving instructor if this keeps your nerves at bay, or if you feel more comfortable in a female’s company.
+Likewise, some learners specifically choose to take their driving lessons with a male driving instructor because they feel more comfortable in a male’s company.